singnet/face-services/README.md

 build_proto.bat
 ```

-This repo has been developed on Windows, there should be nothing preventing it working on Linux/OSX except some
+This repo has been developed on Windows, but is deployed on linux and I've run it on my Macbook.
-erroneous back-slashes in paths.
-If you run into any issues please report and I'll fix.
+If you run into any cross-platform issues (or any other type of issue!) please report and I'll fix.

 ## Webcam test